Information for tenants

 - Minimise the risk of mould by reducing condensation

-- Programming your own heating and water
+- Program your own heating and water

-- If your radiators are cold or luke warm then ensure the valve is open and that you have released any trapped air by bleeding the radiator
+- If your radiators are cold or luke warm then ensure that the valve is open and that you have released any trapped air by bleeding the radiator

 - Keep your keys safe, the cost of any replacement keys and locks will be your responsibility

 Most of the houses do not include bills.
 Our recommendation from the information provided by our previous tenants experience is to budget about £10 per person per week for bills.
 This will cover your gas, electricity, water and broadband.
 Of course this is dependent on how you use these services, however the £10 does represent a good guide.